TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Change the timer values with *mt*x *mT*x *nt*x *nT*x where x = 0-9 - you can use the [*Cm] key and [ADD] one number 0-9
 then press [EXE].

-Currently only single macros from M, S and T 1-24 can be used for the timers - if a chained (linked) macro is used it will run the last macro used by the chain.
+Both single macros from M, S and T 1-24 and linked macros can be used for the timers - if a linked macro is used add a number 1* to 8* instead of 1 to 8.
 The Timers are programmed as Time-Fire-Time-Fire.
 There will be an option later to change this to Fire-Time-Fire-Time for the Repeat timers.
 The two real-time (using the Pico's HW RTC or Clock) timers are configured by first setting the Clock Time by sending the string <tyymmddwhhmm> -> <t22110341439> is Thursday 3 Nov 2022 at 14h30.
 Then set the alarm time by sending the string <ayymmddwhhmm> -> <a22110601439> is Sunday 6 Nov 2022 at 14h30.
 To send a repeat macro every 1 minute send <a-1-1-1--1-1> (the double -- is for the day of week not